 The production of the important adrenal hormones always requires active work by the cells and results in an expenditure of energy.
 Homeostasis in the body requires that a proper amount of vitamins and nutrients be available in the blood to allow for the quick response to an increase in cellular energy needs.
 When the body labors under any physical stress, homeostasis may be affected.

-PANTOTHENIC ACID plays a role in the release of energy from carbohydrates; in gluconeogenesis; in the synthesis and degradation of fatty acids; and in the synthesis of such vital compounds as sterols and steroid hormones and porphyrins.
+PANTOTHENIC ACID plays a role in the release of energy from carbohydrates; and in the synthesis of such vital compounds as sterols and steroid hormones and porphyrins.

-VITAMIN B-12 is water-soluble vitamin necessary for the synthesis of nucleic acids (RNA and DNA), the maintenance of myelin in the nervous system, and the proper functioning of folic acid.
-Two important interrelationships exist between B-12 and folic acid.
-First, both are required for growth, which is dependent on cell replication, and cell replication is dependent on DNA synthesis.
-Vitamin B-12 is also necessary for the transport and storage of folate in cells.
+VITAMIN B-12 is necessary for the synthesis of nucleic acids (RNA and DNA), the maintenance of myelin in the nervous system, and the proper functioning of folic acid.

 VITAMIN C is concentrated in both parts of the adrenal gland, is essential in the production of the two active hormones epinephrine and norepinephrine by the adrenal medulla.